3 Autism Skills to Work on This Halloween Season: Real vs Pretend, Sensory Play, and Social Skills

 Through pretend play and practical applications like this, children can develop creativity, communication, and social skills in a way that feels relevant and fun.

-3. Overcoming Sensory Sensitivities Navigating sensory sensitivities can be challenging, especially during the excitement of Halloween.
 For children with autism, certain textures, such as sticky or slimy substances, can be particularly distressing.
 Occupational Therapists (OTs) often encourage children to engage in sensory play as a tool to help children work on tolerating these sensory textures.

 One fun and easy way is to incorporate sensory play is a sensory bin where the contents are frequently traded out for objects of a variety of sizes, textures, temperatures, etc. Sensory bins can be helpful way to work on desensitization toward different textures, such as slimy or sticky, increasing emotional regulation, and increasing tolerance to unfamiliar textures.
 All of these skills later help children tolerate sensory experiences they come across throughout the day.